 Halloween is on the approach!
 Always a time for fun, mystery and imagination.
 In honour of the Eve of All Hallows I thought I’d try my hand at a ghost story.
 I’m reading an exerpt from it at tonight’s ‘Spotlight’ open mic night.
 The full story is published below.
 Enjoy…if you dare!
 Mwahaha

-Matthew snapped his gaze back round, tried to slow his breathing.
+Matthew snapped his gaze back and tried to slow his breathing.
 “Nothing Dad.
 It’s nothing.”

-“I thought getting you away from home would be what you needed.
-But it seems you’re tenser than ever.”
+“I thought getting away from home would help..”

 His dad shifted in the folding chair so he could look directly at his son.
-In the half-light of the low, bloated moon his face turned into a mass of shifting holes and polished bone.
-Matt resisted the temptation to look away.
+In the half-light of the low, bloated moon his face turned into a mass of shifting holes and polished highlights, skull-like.
+Matt resisted looking away.
 “This is because of that stupid story from the pub, isn’t it?
-Honestly, Matt, you’re old enough to know better.
+Honestly, Matt.
 This old ruin’s no more haunted than your bedroom back home.”

 Matt didn’t move but his father held up a hand, skeletal in the darkness.
-“I know what you think you’ve been seeing but they’re only dreams.
+“I know what you think you’ve been seeing, but they’re only dreams.
 You used to get them a lot when you were younger.
-It’s a shame they’ve come back, but not entirely surprising with what’s happened.”
+It’s a shame they’ve come back, but not surprising with what’s happened.”

 Matt shrugged his face further down into his scarf and swallowed the useless words that rose to his lips.
 He stared at the moon as it crawled across the sky, large, hollow craters of eye sockets fixed on him.